Doping in the United States: Professional cycling

-In the early 1980's the United States had not had success on the international level of men's cycling since the 1912 Summer Olympics and only sporadic success in women's cycling.
-Greg LeMond became an international phenom in the early 1980's but he jumped directly to the pro level in Europe and was never under the tutelage of USA Cycling.
+In the early 1980s the United States had not had success on the international level of men's cycling since the 1912 Summer Olympics and only sporadic success in women's cycling.
+Greg LeMond became an international phenom in the early 1980s but he jumped directly to the pro level in Europe and was never under the tutelage of USA Cycling.
 Doping was commonplace on an international level at this time, although LeMond was never implicated in any doping incident throughout his entire career.

-Prior to the 1984 Summer Olympics the US cycling team had hired Polish coach Eddie Borysewicz to compete with the traditional international powerhouses of East Germany and the Soviet Union, who utilized extensive doping programs.
+Prior to the 1984 Summer Olympics the US cycling team had hired Polish coach Eddie Borysewicz to compete with the traditional international powerhouses of East Germany and the Soviet Union, who used extensive doping programs.
 Borysewicz would introduce the team to blood doping, a practice that was frowned upon among clean sport purists, but not something that was illegal at that time in international competition or the Olympics.
 The United States cycling team won several medals at the 1984 Olympics, men and women, although they did so without the Eastern Bloc nations competing as they boycotted the games.

 Following the success of the Olympics, as well as the success of LeMond who won the Tour de France on three occasions and Andy Hampsten who won the 1988 Giro d'Italia cycling gained popularity in the United States.
-As a result a new generation of American cyclists emerged, many of whom would compete at the highest level including Lance Armstrong, Bobby Julich, George Hincapie, Tyler Hamilton, Fred Rodriguez, Kevin Livingston and Floyd Landis.
+As a result, a new generation of American cyclists emerged, many of whom would compete at the highest level including Lance Armstrong, Bobby Julich, George Hincapie, Tyler Hamilton, Fred Rodriguez, Kevin Livingston and Floyd Landis.
 While there was exposure to doping in America, it was nowhere near as rampant as it was in Europe and American cyclists found some success including Armstrong at the 1993 World Championship.
-By the time many of the cyclists reached pro teams however, they found that they could not compete amongst the best in the sport as this was the beginning of the EPO era in cycling.
-This did not first come to light amongst fans and reporters until the 1998 Festina Affair, but even this major incident was not enough to change the practices of most pro level riders and teams.
+By the time many of the cyclists reached pro teams however, they found that they could not compete among the best in the sport as this was the beginning of the EPO era in cycling.
+This did not first come to light among fans and reporters until the 1998 Festina Affair, but even this major incident was not enough to change the practices of most pro level riders and teams.